Neuroscience. AI.

 In late 2015, I began a Master of Philosophy by Research at Monash University, Australia.
 My thesis focused on electrophysiological signals from neocortex in response to stimuli and trauma, specifically in rat barrel cortex.
 During this time, I also served as president of the Students of Brain Research Network and co-founded the student body of the Australasian Neuroscience Society, serving as its inaugural chair.

 In 2018, I became a PhD student at Okinawa Institute of Science and Technology (OIST) Graduate University, Japan.
-My current research involves building and evaluating simulated neural networks and artificial intelligence systems.
+My thesis, titled 'Geometry and Topology in Memory and Navigation', used tools and insights from geometry and topology to improve understanding of and performance in natural and artificial intelligence systems.